yeswanth49/openbook/TASKS.md

 - [x] Set Google Gemini 2.5 Flash as the default model
 - [x] Integrate the new TerminalInput component with our existing application
 - [x] Simplify input component UI for a cleaner, more minimal design
+- [x] Update manifest.ts with proper icons and screenshots for PWA support

 ## In Progress Tasks
 - [ ] Ensure compatibility with existing file upload functionality